ShadeLab/CulturedThermophileMAGs/Janes_Notes.md

 ```
 The job ran overnight and it was done around noon.
 The result is a directory, called Megahit_QC_Assembly.
 Within that directory, there is a .fa file called final.contigs.fa with the assembled contigs.
 The size of this file is 1.1 Gb.
 I made a copy of this file just in case and copied it into my original directory.

+#### 21 June 2017
+The second dataset paired reads were extracted, so I submitted the job to assemble the contigs!
+Whoohoo!

 ## MetaQUAST
 I used MetaQuast to get summary statistics on the assembled contigs using MetaQUAST version 2.3.
 I created a new directory called quast-2.3, where I loaded and executed the program interactively.
 ```